ochococo/Super-Simple-Architecture/README.md

 *(1) There is no good reason for inheritance of custom classes, ever.*

-#### ViewControllers:
+#### ViewControllers and Views:

-- can have many Interactors
+- can have many Interactors,
-- should OWN interactors and see them via protocol,
+- should OWN interactor and see it via protocol,
+- subviews of VC could own separate Interactor but it’s not mandatory for simple VC.

 ### Example